NipurJain4/task-manager/README.md

 ## Default Users

 After running the schema, you can use these test accounts:
-- Email: admin@example.com, Password: admin123
+- Example Email: admin@example.com, Password: admin123
-- Email: user@example.com, Password: user123

 ## Ready for Deployment